On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

-To use Fact \ref{theorem-Coutinho}, let's spell out explicitly what is a {\em generic} algebraic foliation of $\P^n$ of degree $d$ leaving $H$ invariant in the sense of \cite{Coutinho} (see also Section 8 of \cite{Pereira-JEMS}).
-As described in Remark \ref{remark-spaceoffoliations}, the space $\mathrm{Fol}(\P^n,d)$ of foliations of degree $d$ on $\P^n$ can be identified with the open set
+Let's spell out explicitly what is a {\em generic} algebraic foliation of $\P^n$ of degree $d$ leaving $H$ invariant in the sense of \cite{Coutinho,Pereira-JEMS}.
+As described in Example \ref{example-foliations of rank one}, the space $\mathrm{Fol}(\P^n,d)$ of foliations of degree $d$ on $\P^n$ can be identified with the open set

 consisting of the projective classes of twisted vector fields with reduced singularities.
 As described in Proposition \ref{proposition-affine-degree}, the space of twisted vector field preserving the hyperplane $H$ is a subvector space